imaxct/ast/README.md

 - Finds all `System.Register` calls automatically
 - Extracts file names from any path format (e.g., `chunk:\\Folder\\File.ts`, `src/components/Button.tsx`, `./utils/helper.js`)
 - **Handles special characters**: Sanitizes file names and method names while preserving original paths
+- **Evaluates constant conditions**: Automatically evaluates and replaces `if` conditions that use only constants and locally defined Math functions
+- **Deobfuscates array-based control flow**: Detects and reorders switch statements that use manipulated arrays to obscure execution order
 - Creates separate JavaScript files for each module (always with `.js` extension)
 - Wraps each module in a named function (e.g., `RegisterPlayer`)
 - Replaces original calls with method calls